 Despite legal obligations, the number of disabled bathrooms in the UK which do not meet requirements is shocking.
-As recently as 2017, on how more than 50% of Premier League football clubs failed to meet their promise and ensure suitable stadium facilities for all.
+As recently as 2017, The Independent newspaper ran a story on how more than 50% of Premier League football clubs failed to meet their promise and ensure suitable stadium facilities for all.
 The charity Mencap estimates the cost of installation would be around £10,000 per team, equating to roughly one day’s pay for many players at top-flight level.

 If this is a problem at big money sporting institutions, you can imagine the reality in bars, restaurants, shops and pubs across the country.
 Many shortcomings boil down to a lack of understanding as to what an accessible toilet really means.
 So called “Doc M” grab rail packs are obviously important, and you should gauge dimensions based on the need to have room for one or potentially two carers.
 But this still overlooks one of the cheapest and most easily installed items; the raised toilet seat, where the toilet is a standard height toilet and not a specific raised toilet.

 A toilet seat raiser, to use the technical term, is a simple but revolutionary form of assistive technology that does exactly what it says on the tin.
 By elevating the height of the seat itself, you make it far easier for those with reduced or limited mobility to sit on the toilet itself as they don’t have so far to bend down, and, in turn, not so far to rise again to a standing position.